ilias-sp/Twitch-Chat-Bot-PHP/README.md

 - response suppression for confirable interval if same command was replied earlier.
 - periodic messages initiated by the bot.
 Can be used to promote streamer's social media etc. (Please note that although the periodic messages are initiated by the bot, they still have to be triggered by some activity in the IRC traffic of the channel.
 This can cause some delay when the channel has not much chat activity, up to 1 minute.)
 - Polls. create poll for the viewers and bot will count their votes.
+- Giveaways.
+Create giveaways for the viewers, let them participate, and in the end have the bot pick winners randomly from the list.

 On the other hand, Bot was not written to be performing Moderator tasks, at least not yet :)